luizhammeli/MoviesCleanApp/README.md

 **Narrative:**

 As an online user
-I want the app to automatically load the latest movies in theaters So I can always be updated
+I want the app to automatically load the latest movies in theaters.
+So I can always be updated

 ## Use Cases